JimmyLemieux/AnimeWatcher/plan.md

     **I am going to leave this for now and continue with just scrapping.
 I still need to follow each show link to get the individual episodes!**

+## Some more updates
+    Today was a very productive day in the sense of these things.
+I figured out the issues I was having with the scraper.
+It was a simple fix that had something to do with the selenium driver.
+I was finding all the a tags on the current screen and I was getting random episodes that apperered in redundant locations across the screen.
+So instead I just limited the area of search.
+Which is something that I should have done from the beginning.

+    I also was able to get a local mongodb set up on ubuntu.
+I can start to store things in a local database